 - In the News

 - Sticker Contest for ``AROUND THE ISLAND``

 The 2014 Kayak Rally is scheduled for Aug, 2014 the exact day should be published sometime in February.
 Once again the rally will start at the Tilghman on Chesapeake Yacht Club and proceed 2.5 miles to the Black Walnut Point Inn for a luncheon.
 At this point paddlers will have three options, 1) relax, declare victory and use our improved shuttle service to get back to TOC 2) Paddle back to TOC 3) Continue on with the challenge and circumnavigate the Island.
 In addition to the Rally we are investigating adding a Youth Race prior to the rally.
 Looking forward to seeing everyone out on the water.

-REGISTRATION FOR THE 2014 KAYAK RALLY IS NOT OPEN YET.
+REGISTRATION HERE FOR THE 2015 KAYAK RALLY

 Kayaking for a cause